 Can You Build up a Tolerance to Mind Lab Pro

 When taken as instructed, there is no scientific evidence to suggests you can build up a tolerance to Mind Lab Pro.
-There is also no anecdotal evidence to the fact that I have been able to dig up on any forum or Reddit.
+There is also no anecdotal evidence to the fact that I have been able to dig up on any forum or the many Mind Lab Pro reviews I scoured through on Reddit.

 And then there’s my own experience.
 After months of use, I too have not experienced anything resembling tolerance.